johnfedoruk/bangular/aio/content/guide/glossary.md

-# Angular Glossary
+# Bangular Glossary

-Angular has its own vocabulary.
+Bangular has its own vocabulary.
-Most Angular terms are common English words with a specific meaning within the Angular system.
+Most Bangular terms are common English words with a specific meaning within the Bangular system.

 This glossary lists the most prominent terms and a few less familiar ones that have unusual or